 Food and drinks are served at Bob & Willie’s, and I recommend splitting a pizza.

-• Bob & Willie’s Wonderbowl, 3724 Farnam St., Omaha, Neb.
+- Bob & Willie’s Wonderbowl, 3724 Farnam St., Omaha, Neb.

-Bemis and lunch out
+Bemis and a lunch

 Bemis Center for Contemporary Arts has permanent and temporary exhibits throughout the year, plus interesting one-time events like musical or dance performances.
 Evening performances are either free (like their Live at the Low End series) or a pretty low cost.
 On non-events days, it’s totally free to visit the galleries.